nickfree4437x/AttedMaster/README.md

-## 📘 AttendMaster - Student Attendance Management System (MERN Stack)
+## 📘 AttendMaster - Student Attendance Management System

 > 🚀 **AttendMaster** is a full-featured, responsive, and scalable **Student Attendance Management System** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 It offers a modern solution for managing student attendance for **Admins**, **Teachers**, and **Students**, with real-time tracking, analytics, and clean UI/UX.